-

 The online application allows you to save your work as you complete it and ensures fast, secure delivery to our office.

-2. Employment Verification Form - This form verifies completion of the minimum hours practicing as a dental assistant from the supervising licensed dentist.
+This form verifies completion of the minimum hours practicing as a dental assistant from the supervising licensed dentist.
 Applicants must show the following:

-a.
-Completion of at least 1,000 hours practicing as a dental assistant and holds the certified dental assistant credential issued by the Dental Assisting National Board, Inc., or its successor; or
+- Completion of at least 1,000 hours practicing as a dental assistant and holds the certified dental assistant credential issued by the Dental Assisting National Board, Inc., or its successor; or

-b.
-Completion of at least 2,000 hours practicing as a dental assistant, as verified by the supervising licensed dentist.
+- Completion of at least 2,000 hours practicing as a dental assistant, as verified by the supervising licensed dentist.

-3. Clinical Supervising Licensed Dentist Form - This form provides the name of the supervising licensed dentist to complete the clinical portion of the EFDA training.
+This form provides the name of the supervising licensed dentist to complete the clinical portion of the EFDA training.
 The supervising dentist must assess clinical skills to confirm EFDA competencies.
 This can be different from who confirmed the initial hours practicing as a dental assistant.

 Additional Notes

-- Certificate programs are not eligible for financial aid
+Certificate programs are not eligible for financial aid.

 After Acceptance